 Getting Started On Twitch: Building A Community and Growing Your Following

-PS, did you miss our first guide?
+PS, did you miss our first guide on starting your first ever stream?
 You can find it here.

 What is this guide going to cover?

 - Planning (what time to stream), also consider how long or how many days

 - Hosting (raiding & a guide to raiding etiquette)